kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Key Idea

-You keep control of your data.
+You keep control of your data
-The AI gets temporary, limited context — not full access.
+The AI gets temporary, limited context — not full access
 That context may include text, documents, or structured data

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.